googlefonts/how-to-hint-variable-fonts/README.md

 **YInterpolate(5,3,6)**

-The middle bar is now positioned correcty, between the base line and cap height but one more step is needed.
+The middle bar is now positioned correctly, between the base line and cap height but one more step is needed.
 To maintain as much contrast as possible and to reduce blur, one side of the middle bar needs to be aligned to the pixel grid.

 **Step 3: Round to grid**